AbreezaSaleem/react-voice-recorder-player/README.md

 ## Issues

-If you encounter any issues while using `react-voice-recorder`, please feel free to [open an issue](https://github.com/AbreezaSaleem/voice-recorder/issues) on the project's GitHub repository.
+If you encounter any issues while using `react-voice-recorder-player`, please feel free to [open an issue](https://github.com/AbreezaSaleem/voice-recorder/issues) on the project's GitHub repository.
 We welcome bug reports, feature requests, and other contributions from the community.

 ## License

-`react-voice-recorder` is licensed under the MIT License.
-See the [LICENSE](https://github.com/username/react-voice-recorder/blob/main/LICENSE) file for more information.
+`react-voice-recorder-player` is licensed under the MIT License.
+See the [LICENSE](https://github.com/AbreezaSaleem/react-voice-recorder-player/blob/main/LICENSE) file for more information.

 ## Author
 <table>